lumeland/lume.land/docs/core/components.md

 <button class="button">{{ text }}</button>
 ```

-This CSS code will be exported in your `dest` folder in the `/style.css` file
+This CSS code will be exported to your `dest` folder in the `/style.css` file
 (or other [configured file](../configuration/config-file.md#components-options))
 together with the CSS code of other used components.
 Note that if the component
 is not used, **the CSS code won't be exported**.
 This is a useful feature that